 Social HR is identified as the practice of using social media platforms for HR functions.
-Social HR has been mostly used for recruitment, but has also shown to be helpful in boosting employee engagement, working on employee development, and facilitating internal discussions.
+Social HR has been mostly used for recruitment but has also shown to be helpful in boosting employee engagement, working on employee development, and facilitating internal discussions.

 Social HR for Recruitment

-By 2020, about 50 percent of the work force will be made up of millennials.
-Millennials have generally made it clear that social recruitment is expected of top performing companies.
+By 2020, about 50 percent of the workforce will be made up of millennials.
+Millennials have generally made it clear that social recruitment is expected of top-performing companies.
 The expectation is not just true of millennials anymore either, as able-bodied workers of all ages are now occupying a greater percentage of online presence than ever before.
 Applicants not only expect to apply for a job with a company through an online source, they expect to get a feel for the company’s personality through an online display.

 Corporate social media presence and the employee candidates’ ability to apply for any company at any time via mobile apps, rather than companies seeking out candidates, have begun to change the way that recruitment works.
-Job listing is not dead, however on the contrary, it is just as feasible to quickly pull a vast pool of candidates that may have already been considering applying to work for the company.
+Job listing is not dead, however.
+On the contrary, it is just as feasible to quickly pull a vast pool of candidates that may have already been considering applying to work for the company.

 Social Learning and Development